DIJamner/InDependent/README.md

 ##Syntax:

-Legal statements in Dusty are of one of the following forms:
+Legal statements in InDependent are of one of the following forms:

     --comments are any line that starts with two dashes (--)

-To bind the value <expr> to a, we use the following. bindings in Dusty are immutable, so variables may only be bound once.
+To bind the value <expr> to a, we use the following. bindings in InDependent are immutable, so variables may only be bound once.

     a = <expr>